FHA Home Mortgage Loan in San Diego - UFMIPCraftsman Home

 There are two types of MIP. charged on FHA loans.
 Up Front Mortgage Insurance Premium (UFMIP) and Monthly Mortgage Insurance Premium MIP.

-Currently, UFMIP is a one-time charge, at closing, of 1% of the loan amount and is normally added to the base loan amount and financed by the borrower.
-The base loanis 96.50% of the purchase price so the resulting total loan to value (loan plus UFMIP) could be 98.20% of the purchase price.
+Currently, UFMIP is a one-time charge, of 1.75% of the loan amount and is normally added to the base loan amount and financed by the borrower.
+The base FHA loan is 96.50% of the purchase price so the resulting total loan to value (loan plus UFMIP) could be 98.25% of the purchase price.

 Monthly MIP is paid monthly by the borrower to the lender.
-The MIP payment is currently computed at 1.15% of the loan amount divided by 12.
-MIP can be removed when the loan has seasoned for five years and the loan to value is 78% or less, based on the original appraisal.
+The MIP payment is currently computed at 1.35% of the loan amount divided by 12.

 QuestionIs UFMIP Tax Deductable